mbharrat/PythonAndDatabases/Week5/gmane/README.md

-# Pagerank Example
+# GMane Example

 Assignment included:

 	*multiple files to generate webpage with d3.js
-	*a file called spider.py which is basically a web crawler *after spider runs a file called spider.sqlite is created with all the pages in it *two maintence programs exist: sprank.py and spreset.py *sprank.py calculated page rank of the pages...the more iterations that run, the more normalized your data will be *spreset.py resets all the page ranks to 1
-	*once sprank.py runs and completes, you can either use spdump.py to dump data to terminal *or you can use spjson.py which takes data in database and creates a json formatted js file called force.js *once force.js is generated, force.html can use that file to create webpage
+	*a file called gmane.py which is basically a web crawler which can crawl on gmane.org (using local copy on chucks website to avoid crashing)
+		*this site has GIGS of emails
+	*gmane.py creates content.sqlite which is just raw data *gmodel.py runs and uses mapping.sqlite to create index.sqlite
+	*you have three options now
+	*run gbasic.py to debug with histogram and dump to terminal *run gline.py / gyear.py which generates gline.js and gline.htm uses that in conjunction with d3.js to display a line graph *run gword.py which generates gword.js and gword.htm uses that in conjuction with d3.js to display some cool word art

 COMMAND TO RUN:

 	For given file:
-		Python spider.py
+		Python gmane.py

-			Enter web url or enter:

-				if enter is clicked then chucks homepage is ran
+			How many messages:

-			How many pages: (enter as many as wanted)
+				Enter as many as you want to retrieve and content.sqlite generated

-				keeps prompting until command+c
+		Python gmodel.py

+			runs mapping process and creates index.sqlite

-		Python sprank.py
+		Python gbasic.py

-			How many iterations:
+			How many to dump?

-				the more the more normalized data will be

-		Python spdump.py

-			prints data to screen
+				Enter how many to print to screen for debugging

+		Python gline.py

+			populates gline.js

+				open gline.htm

-		Python spjson.py
+		Python gword.py

-			How many nodes:

-		Open force.html in browswer
+			populates gword.js

+				open gword.js